tailorv/portifolio/README.md

 # PORTFOLIO LANDING PAGE
 #### This is my sample portfolio websites.
-It is my First assignment at Moring School
+It is my First assignment at Moringa School

 ##**Author Maxwell Munene**##